 Where Do Grand Canyon Rattlesnakes Live in Arizona?

 Grand Canyon rattlesnakes live only in North-central Arizona and South-central Utah.
-In Arizona, they live along both the rims of the Grand Canyon and also on the canyon floor.
+In Arizona, they live along both the rims of the Grand Canyon, Paria River Drainages, and the Glen Canyon area.
 It is a diurnal snake, but it can be active around the clock when conditions are favorable.

 How Dangerous Are Grand Canyon Rattlesnakes?